-- Recommend mixed-use zoning to create opportunities for commercial development in higher-density areas to provide economic and employment opportunities for residents. - Additionally, the Takoma Park Minor Master Plan Amendment (TPMMA) addresses racial equity and social justice through the following: - Preserve and expand affordable housing and encourage new housing types with MPDU's to address rent-burdened households. - Recommend mixed-use zoning to create opportunities for commercial development in higher-density areas to provide economic and employment opportunities for residents.
+• Preserve and expand affordable housing and

+- encourage new housing types with MPDUs to address rent-burdened households. - Recommend mixed-use zoning to create opportunities for commercial development in higher-density areas to provide economic and employment opportunities for residents.

-1.4 Community Engagement
+1.4 COMMUNITY ENGAGEMENT

-The broad diversity of the community and the impact of the Covid-19 pandemic required creativity and a multi-pronged approach towards engagement.
+The broad diversity of the community and the impact of the COVID-19 pandemic required creativity and a multi-pronged approach toward engagement.
 Staff began with a Listening Phase in September 2021.

 The Listening Phase encompassed the bulk of the community engagement effort and included numerous in-person and virtual outreach activities where stakeholders could share their insights regarding the Plan Area.
 Staff designed activities that made participation easy and efficient.
-To provide for equitable participation, staff provided translation and interpretative services in French, Spanish and Amharic, the predominant non-English languages spoken within the community.
+To provide for equitable participation, staff provided translation and interpretative services in French, Spanish, and Amharic, the predominant non-English languages spoken within the community.

-Staff increased the participation of hard-to-reach communities like renters and students using a non-profit consultant who canvassed the multi-family buildings on Maple and Lee Avenues and the university campus.
+Staff increased the participation of hard-to-reach communities like renters and students using a non-profit consultant who canvassed the multifamily buildings on Maple and Lee Avenues and the university campus.
 In the multi-family apartment buildings along Maple and Lee Avenues, the consultant conducted nearly 240 in-person interviews with residents.
 Participants provided direct insight into life in the Plan Area and were encouraged to share their vision of its future.
-By utilizing resident volunteers as a part of the effort, the planning team were able to get more in-depth responses, supply interpretative services in the many languages spoken within the Plan Area and empower participants in the process.
+By utilizing resident volunteers as a part of the effort, the planning team were able to get more in-depth responses, supply interpretative services in the many languages spoken within the Plan Area, and empower participants in the process.